Metaflow on AWS

 If your organization has an AWS account already, see our deployment guide for detailed instructions on how to configure your account for Metaflow.

-If you are already using Metaflow in your AWS account, and want to get started with how to manage various AWS resources, take a look at our operations guide.
+If you are already using Metaflow in your AWS account, and want to get started with how to manage various AWS resources, take a look at our engineering docs.